isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 If you need more information about the differences between **FREE** and **PRO** versions, please [contact me](/documentation/contact-me/) or [open a discussion](https://github.com/isontheline/pro.webssh.net/discussions/new/choose) on GitHub.

 [^1]: Serial Port Client is only available on macOS
+[^2]: Connectors are coming on WebSSH v32.3 - so stay tuned for more information about this new feature!